Mutual of America Mid-Cap Equity Index Fund

 The Fund invests primarily in the 400 common stocks included in the S&P MidCap 400® Index to replicate, to the extent practicable, the weightings of such stocks in the Index.
-The components of the Index are market capitalization weighted, adjusted for free float.
-Under normal circumstances, at least 80% of the Fund’s total assets are invested in securities included in the S&P 400® Index, which as of December 31, 2018, included companies with market capitalizations from $1.0 billion up to $11.9 billion.
+The components of the Index are market capitalization weighted, adjusted for free float, which is the value of shares readily available in the market as held by public investors.
+Under normal circumstances, at least 80% of the Fund’s total assets are invested in securities included in the S&P 400® Index, which as of December 31, 2019, included companies with market capitalizations from $1.0 billion up to $12.6 billion.
 The Fund is rebalanced at approximately the same time that the S&P MidCap 400® Index to which the Fund is benchmarked is rebalanced and reconstituted, which currently occurs on the third Friday of the last month of each quarter.
-The Fund may concentrate its investments in an industry or group of industries to the extent that the index being tracked is also so concentrated.
+The Fund will concentrate its investments in an industry or group of industries to the extent that the index being tracked is also so concentrated.

 The performance data shown represent past performance, which is not a guarantee of future results.
 Investment returns and unit values will fluctuate so that units, when redeemed, may be worth more or less than their original cost.
 Investment Fund total return performance currently may be lower or higher than the figures stated above.

 The total return performance data are based on a hypothetical investment of $1,000, which is redeemed at the end of the periods shown.
 The total return figures reflect the reinvestment of investment income and capital gains and losses, and are net of expenses which include a contract fee, an expense risk fee, administrative charges, a distribution expense charge and Underlying Funds fees and expenses.